 The first step you should take when trying to restore your cast iron teapot is to make a solution mix of 50-percent water and 50-percent vinegar.
 If the rust has been on there for a long time and the vinegar solution is not cutting it, you can use baking soda or Bar Keepers Friend to help loosen the rust and make it easier to remove.

-A tea light candle inside this warmer
+A tea light candle inside this Happy Sales warmer (Amazon)

 keeps your teapot warm as you drink your tea.